Paper Media: Boetti, Calzolari, Kounellis

 Through its collections, exhibitions and public programs, the Samuel Dorsky Museum of Art supports and enriches the academic programs at the College and serves as a center for Hudson Valley arts and culture.
 With more than 9,000 square feet of exhibition space distributed over six galleries, The Dorsky Museum is one of the largest museums in the SUNY system.
 Since its official dedication in 2001, The Dorsky has presented more than 100 exhibitions, including commissions, collection-based projects, and in-depth studies of contemporary artists including Robert Morris, Alice Neel, Judy Pfaff, Carolee Schneemann, and Ushio Shinohara.

-Paper Media: Boetti, Calzolari, Kounellis will be on view from Aug.
+Paper Media: Boetti, Calzolari, Kounellis is on view from Aug.
 28 – Dec.
 8 2019, in the Dorsky’s Sarah Bedrick Gallery.

 The Samuel Dorsky Museum of Art